marcosfelt/progress-flask/README.md

 # Progress - a Flask micro-app

 Progress was a small investigation into Flask - a Python web framework.
-Turns out it's very simple!
+I am co-opting it for a team action items app that can run in the cloud.

+## Todo
+- [] Clean up data formatting
+- [] Add delete task button
+- [] Add database ability to assign people tasks (so another database for users and link to tasks)
+- [] Add Twilio reminders for tasks
+- [] Add Alexa insert task (for doing that during a meeting)

 ## Install